 If you're following a plant based/vegan diet, chances are that you're already familiar with a wonder fruit that is jackfruit.
-If you're not familiar with it yet though, time to change that!
+If you're not - time to change that!

 "The jackfruit, also known as jack tree, is a species of tree in the fig, mulberry, and breadfruit family.
 Its origin is in the region between the Western Ghats of southern India and the rainforests of Malaysia." - by wikipedia.

 - 1 can jackfruit, drained, rinsed with cold water and tapped dry

 - 1 sheet nori, crushed well (I used my spice grinder for that)

 - pinch of chilli flakes